jduell12/node-db4-guided/notes.md

 - every table must have a primary key
 - work on two or three tables at a time
 - on a one to many --> use a foreign key
-  - foreign key goes on the many table and relates to the one table
+  - foreign key goes on the MANY table and relates to the one table
+- many to many --> add a third table
+  - the third table (aka junction table) can have extra information

 ## Requirements